tos-network/tos-vm/README.md

-# TERMINOS VM
+# TOS-VM
-TVM (Terminos Virtual Machine) is a fully customizable VM proposed with its suite including Lexer, Parser, Assembler, Compiler and the Virtual Machine.
+The Virtual Machine for the Tos Network.